-These top statistics provide a brief overview of LinkedIn’s growth and usage in 2022.
+These top statistics provide a brief overview of LinkedIn’s growth and usage.

-LinkedIn is the top professional platform, with over 930 million members from 200 countries and regions worldwide.
+LinkedIn is the top professional platform, with over 1 billion members from 200 countries and regions worldwide.

 LinkedIn launched in 2003, making it nearly 20 years old.
 Most of the older platforms are seeing a steady decline in popularity or are no longer around.
-However, of the top social media platforms that users actively visit, LinkedIn has been around the longest.
+However, LinkedIn has been around the longest of the top social media platforms that users actively visit.

 Google is the second most visited website and the most popular search engine.
 That popularity flows over to LinkedIn, attracting more followers than LinkedIn itself.
 As of 2023, they had nearly 30.9 million followers.

 Bill Gates is the co-founder of Microsoft and holds the largest following on LinkedIn, with over 34.9 million followers.